pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `min-write-buffer-number-to-merge`

-+ The minimum number of memtables to trigger flush
++ The minimum number of memtables required to trigger flush
 + Default value: `1`
 + Minimum value: `0`

 ### `max-bytes-for-level-base`

-+ The maximum number of bytes at the base level (L1).
-Generally, it is set to 4 times the size of memtable.
++ The maximum number of bytes at base level (L1).
+Generally, it is set to 4 times the size of a memtable.
 + Default value: `512MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `target-file-size-base`

-+ The size of the target file at the base level
++ The size of the target file at base level
 + Default: `8MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `level0-file-num-compaction-trigger`

-+ The maximum number of L0 files that trigger compaction
++ The maximum number of files at L0 that trigger compaction
 + Default value: `4`
 + Minimum value: `0`

 ### `level0-slowdown-writes-trigger`

-+ The maximum number of L0 files that trigger write stall
++ The maximum number of files at L0 that trigger write stall
 + Default value: `20`
 + Minimum value: `0`

 ### `level0-stop-writes-trigger`

-+ The maximum number of L0 files to completely block write
++ The maximum number of files at L0 required to completely block write
 + Default value: `36`
 + Minimum value: `0`

 ### `max-compaction-bytes`

-+ The maximum number of written bytes per compaction
++ The maximum number of bytes written into disk per compaction
 + Default value: `2GB`
 + Minimum value: `0`
 + Unit: KB|MB|GB